zigttp

 zigttp expert writes only inside zigts, reruns

-No back-edges, no exceptions, no hidden I/O. The compiler can follow every path, rewrite within bounds, and prove what a handler reads, writes, and returns.
+No back-edges, no exceptions, no hidden I/O. The compiler walks

 TypeScript, narrowed until it can be proved